badiou/TodoAppReactNAtive/readme.md

 This Project is realese by Badiou OURO-BANG'NA.
-I'am a togolese and full stack developer.
+I am a togolese and full stack developer.
 I have many years of experiences in Python development, Flask Framework, Laravel PHP.
 Now i have learn Reactjs, ReactNative and i want to share to every body my knowledge.
 I have also free to receive your reviews.
 I know that many of those are very experimented an can help me to improve my skills.